Menu

 Note that this is a bit of a dummy example to cue you into the important takeaway: using Projectrak (formerly Profields), Jira projects can work as repositories of contextual data that can be inherited by issues while varying from project to project.

-Imagine, for example, that your company needs a deputy lead for each project component to cover for the vacations and leaves of your main assignee.
+Imagine, for example, that your company needs a deputy lead for each project component to cover the vacations and leaves of your main assignee.
 There’s no place in Jira to do that!

 Take a look at this video for more details!